antonio-gor/Julia-Set-and-Fractals/README.md

 Some interesting ideas would be to vary the cX, cY, and/or zoom parameters to produce the effect of motion.
 Experiment with different values for each parameter to get a feel for what fractals can be rendered.

-Below is a gallery of fractals produces with this code.
+Below is a gallery of fractals produced with this code.

 ### Gifs